JasonKessler/scattertext/README.md

 * [Turning Unstructured Content into Kernels of Ideas](https://www.slideshare.net/JasonKessler/turning-unstructured-content-into-kernels-of-ideas) for an introduction to the metrics and algorithms used.

 ##What's new
+### 0.0.2.4.5
+Fixed matched snippet not displaying issue [#9](/../../issues/9), and fixed a Python 2 issue in created a visualization using a `ParsedCorpus` prepared via `CorpusFromParsedDocuments`, mentioned in the latter part of the issue [#8](/../../issues/8) discussion.

+Again, Python 2 is supported in experimental mode only.

 ### 0.0.2.4.4
 Corrected example links on this Readme.